jayanthagopala/CustomerData-API/README.md

 # Customer Data Management API

-A Python-based project built with FastAPI, to manage customer data.
+A Python-based API built with FastAPI, to manage customer data.

 - Provides endpoints for creating, retrieving, updating, and deleting customer records.
 - Supports filtering and pagination to ensure efficient and flexible data retrieval.